Coherence revival under the Unruh effect and its metrological advantage: Summary and discussions

 On the other hand, the intimate relation between entanglement dynamics and coherence generation of multi-UDW detectors may be reexamined from a thermodynamic perspective.
-In particular, for an open quantum system, its evolution irreversibility can be characterized by the entropy production arising from non-equilibrium quantum processes, which is ascribed to system correlations.
+In particular, for an open quantum system, its evolution irreversibility can be characterized by the entropy production arising from non-equilibrium quantum processes ascribed to system correlations.
 It has been recently shown \cite{Disc2} that the entropy production of an open quantum system can further be interpreted as an interplay between population dynamics and coherence dynamics.
-Extending this analysis to the context of Unruh decoherence may shed new light on our understanding on the quantum nature of Unruh effect.
-We would exploit these interesting topics in future.
+Extending this analysis to the context of Unruh decoherence may shed new light on our understanding {of} the quantum nature of {the} Unruh effect.
+We will exploit these interesting topics in {the} future.